jmcadam4/design-projects-portfolio/docs/assignments/A01/index.md

 Hopefully at the end of the assignment I will have a functional webpage, a thorough analysis of other portfolios and of a product I hope to one day have the skills to replicate, and an About Me section that explains my objectives and purpose in becoming a mechanical engineer at UNC Charlotte.

+## Decide

+### Homepage Identity

+My homepage will contain a brief view of my assignments with clickable links to access them.
+I will also communicate the purpose of sophomore design and its context within my path to becoming a mechanical engineer, in order to get the point of the webpage across to the reader.

+### Intentional Customization

+One intentional homepage change I will make is adding a part of the page to have pictures referencing each project and a clickable link to access the full writeup of each of them.
+I would like this to automatically update as I add pictures and content to each assignment.
+When one hovers over the image, I would like for a side table to pop up showing when I did the project, the things I've learned or practiced with the assignment, and the amount of time it took me.

+### Documentation Standard

+My documentation standard will be a thorough writeup that summarizes the work I put into the project.
+I will go through my work and notes in relation to the objective and communicate the thought process at each step, as well as issues I ran into while completing it.

 ## Analyze

 ### Website 1 — Thanh Tran